14 Animals With Opposable Thumbs

 by Greg Schechter is licensed under CC BY 2.0

 Brushtail Possums are endemic to Australia but are also common in New Zealand.
-People refer to possums as the Virginia Opossum (below).
+They are also known as Virginia Opossums (below).

 They are primarily considered pests by certain people and feed mostly on leaves and insects.

-Though they are found throughout western and northern Australia, Brushtail Possums are primarily found in the east and southeast of the country, making them arguably the most widely distributed marsupial in all of Australia.
+Though they are found throughout western and northern Australia, Brushtail Possums are primarily found in the east and southeast of the country, making them arguably the most widely distributed marsupial in the country.

 10. Virginia Opossum